Michael Joseph Fitzgerald

-Michael Joseph Fitzgerald (born May 23, 1948) is an American prelate of the Roman Catholic church, serving as an auxiliary bishop of the Archdiocese of Philadelphia in Pennsylvania since 2010.
+Michael Joseph Fitzgerald (born May 23, 1948) is an American prelate of the Catholic Church, having served as an auxiliary bishop of the Archdiocese of Philadelphia in Philadelphia from 2010 until his retirement in 2023.

 Biography

 Early life and education

 Michael Fitzgerald was born on May 23, 1948, in Montclair, New Jersey, the second of nine children of Edwin and Dorothy (née Bogart) Fitzgerald.
 He and his family moved when he was a young boy to Southwest Philadelphia and then to King of Prussia, Pennsylvania.
 Fitzgerald attended St. Clement Parish school in Philadelphia and St. Augustine Parish school in Bridgeport, Pennsylvania.
 He entered Bishop Kenrick High School in Norristown, Pennsylvania in 1962, graduating in 1966.

 Fitzgerald graduated from Temple University in Philadelphia with a Bachelor of English degree in 1970, and earned a Juris Doctor from Villanova University School of Law in Villanova, Pennsylvania, in 1973.
 He served as a judicial clerk in the Court of Common Pleas in Montgomery County, Pennsylvania, from 1973 to 1975, and then worked in private practice.

-After feeling called to the priesthood, he consulted his pastor and then entered St. Charles Borromeo Seminary in Philadelphia in 1975.
+After feeling called to the priesthood, Fitzgerald consulted his pastor and then entered St. Charles Borromeo Seminary in Philadelphia in 1975.
 He earned a Master of Divinity degree from St. Charles in 1980.